 The Economic Security Policy team leads Departmental policies and processes focused on safeguarding America's economic integrity and competitiveness in the global marketplace.
 The Office – through its Foreign Investment and Risk Management team - is the Departments' primary representative to the interagency Committee on Foreign Investment in the United States (CFIUS) and Team Telecom.
 It manages the associated caseload and risk mitigation process and engages in cross-cutting policy development in collaboration with other PLCY offices and Components.

 To respond to current and future threats and support whole-of-government efforts, the Office of Trade and Economic Security at DHS promotes both prosperity and security by enabling the lawful flow of goods and services, people and capital, and information and technology across our borders; and positioning DHS to effectively counter threats to U.S. entities engaged in global commerce.
-This mission is consistent with DHS’s
+This mission is consistent with DHS’s guiding principles of championing relentless resilience for all threats and hazards and reducing the nation’s risk to homeland security dangers.

 Simply put, economic security is homeland security.
 DHS plays a crucial role in proactively identifying and addressing the harmful influence on U.S. economic actors or sectors that would result in a geopolitical disadvantage to the United States and limit U.S. persons, companies or entities from prospering in the global economy.